natepiano/bevy_brp_tool/README.md

 2. **Adds screenshot capability** - Provides a `brp_tool/screenshot` method for capturing screenshots
 3. **Adds shutdown capability** - Provides a `brp_tool/shutdown` method for graceful app termination

-That's it!
 The plugin code is minimal and adds very little overhead to your application.

 ### Using the Plugin (Optional)